Dinushe/freeCodeCamp/README.md

 #### [Please follow these steps to contribute.](CONTRIBUTING.md)

 ### License

-Copyright (c) 2018 freeCodeCamp.org
+***this is a comment created to try my pull request working or not Copyright (c) 2018 freeCodeCamp.org

 The content of this repository bound by the following licenses: